MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## August 8, 2024

-Microsoft has released the latest **Microsoft Edge Stable Channel (Version 127.0.2651.98) and Extended Stable Channel (126.0.2592.137)** which incorporates the latest Security Updates of the Chromium project.
+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 127.0.2651.98) and Extended Stable Channel (Version 126.0.2592.137)** which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 This update contains the following Microsoft Edge-specific updates: